 Criminal defamation in Queensland

 Defamation in Queensland can also be a criminal offence.
-Under the Criminal Code Act 1899, if a person publishes defamatory material, knowing it is false or without regard to whether it is true or false, and intends to cause serious harm to a person, or has no regard to whether serious harm is caused, they face a maximum penalty of 3 years imprisonment.
+Under the Criminal Code Act 1899, if a person publishes defamatory material, knowing it is false or without regard to whether it is true or false, and intends to cause serious harm to a person, or has no regard to whether serious harm is caused, they face a maximum penalty of three years imprisonment.

 For legal advice or representation in any legal matter, please contact Armstrong Legal.